IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-cics-bundles.md

 title: CICS bundles
 tags: [getting_started, concepts]
 keywords:
-summary: "An overview of CICS bundles"
+summary: "An overview of CICS bundles and their contents"
 sidebar: cdp_sidebar
 permalink: cdp-cics-bundles.html
 folder: cdp
 ---
 # CICS Bundles

-## What is a CICS bundle?

 In CICS, Node.js applications are deployed as a bundle along with their resources.